 Goldberg, Persky, and White, P.C. is an Ohio Mesothelioma Law Firm with offices in Michigan, Pennsylvania, and West Virginia.
-We have been pursuing asbestos claims on behalf of asbestos victims since 1976.
+We have been pursuing mesothelioma claims on behalf of asbestos victims since 1976.
 We are the top mesothelioma lawyers in Ohio.

 For over forty years we have been at the cutting edge of legal assistance for mesothelioma & asbestos exposure victims.
 We are the preferred Ohio mesothelioma law firm.
 We have always been at the forefront of mesothelioma litigation.
 The Ohio asbestos lawyers at GPW can help you understand Ohio mesothelioma statute of limitations and how to file an Ohio mesothelioma lawsuit.

 To be an Ohio asbestos lawyer, you have to truly care about your clients.
 That’s why our top Ohio asbestos attorneys and staff treat our clients like family.

 The Ohio mesothelioma lawyers at GPW have represented thousands of mesothelioma & asbestos exposure victims nationwide.
 To be a leading Ohio mesothelioma lawyer, you have to have a deeper understanding of the area you work.
 Our Ohio mesothelioma attorneys have worked with thousands of asbestos exposure victims from across the state.
 We understand victims of asbestos exposure like no other, thats why we offer them the GPW Advantage.